Voyz/ibind/docs/websocket/quickstart.md

 Callbacks are invoked in order they're added to the sink and in the order in which the events are received.
 Invocation is synchronously carried out from a single dedicated thread.
 This means later callbacks will not run until earlier ones complete.
 Use QueueSink with dedicated reading threads if your application requires events to be consumed independently of each other.

 If your application code is consuming events slower than they're received from IBKR, the WebSocket client will start dropping them after a certain number is reached to avoid out of memory errors.
-For more see [FIXME: link docs on AsyncSink].
+For more see [Sinks](./core-concepts/sinks.md).

 ## Checking Lifecycle and Subscription States